JasonSteving99/claro-lang/mdbook_docs/src/module_system/module_apis/module_apis.tmpl.md

 Whereas in other programming languages like Java or Python, you must consciously plan ahead in order to maintain
 <a href="https://www.wikiwand.com/en/Loose_coupling" target="_blank">"loose coupling"</a> between program components.

-This will be evaluated in more detail in following sections, but for now, we'll just take a moment to explicitly outline exactly what can be exported by a Module's API.
+This guarantee of loose coupling between Modules will be evaluated in more detail in a [following section](../swapping_deps/swapping_deps.generated_docs.md), but for now, we'll just take a moment to explicitly outline exactly what can be exported by a Module's API.